 Guilt can sometimes be mistaken as a call to ministry.
 Many Christians hear that serving God requires sacrifice, which it does.
-But this does not necessarily mean all Christians are called to the mission field in Third World countries.
+But this does not mean all Christians are called to a foreign mission field or that the type of ministry you would enjoy least is what God is calling you to do.
 Yes, living for Christ requires sacrifice, but not misery.
 There is joy in living out our calling.
 Paul is a great example of this.
 He suffered greatly for his ministry, yet he was always content and joyful in Christ (see especially Paul’s letter to the Philippians).

 After you are certain that your heart is rightly motivated, consider your natural (and spiritual) gifts and strengths.
 Do these seem to fit with the vocational ministry you are considering?
 Yes, God is shown strong in our weaknesses and calls us to serve out of His strength rather than our own.
 But He also gave us gifts and talents to use for Him.
 It is unlikely that God would call someone who is manually unskilled to be a repairman.
 Are you gifted in the area in which you think you are called?